 In general, no orchid likes to have water in the crown or stem, where water can sit on the leaves.
 This causes mold to grow, and soon your orchid will rot.
 This also applies to the roots: don’t water too much leaving time for your orchid to dry out well during watering.

-Determiners how fast a pot will dry are:
+Determiners of how fast a pot will dry are:

 Temperature – higher temperatures promote faster drying periods